Home

 PUBLICATIONS

-If you are unable to access any of the publications below and would like a copy, please send me a quick email!
+If you are unable to access any of the publications below and would like a copy, please email me!

 Franco, P. (2022) – The Consumer Culture Theory (CCT) Research Tradition and Digital Marketing.
 In A. Hanlon & T. Tuten (Eds.), The SAGE Handbook of Digital Marketing (pp. 118-135).
 London: Sage Publications Ltd. https://doi.org/10.4135/ 9781529782509